Dudley Moore: Music

-During the 1960s he formed the Dudley Moore Trio, with drummer Chris Karan and bassist Pete McGurk.
+During the 1960s Moore formed the Dudley Moore Trio, with drummer Chris Karan and bassist Pete McGurk.
 Following McGurk's suicide in June 1968, Peter Morgan joined the group as his replacement.

 Moore's admitted principal musical influences were Oscar Peterson and Erroll Garner.
 In an interview he recalled the day he finally mastered Garner's unique left-hand strum and was so excited that he walked around for several days with his left hand constantly playing that cadence.
 His early recordings included "My Blue Heaven", "Lysie Does It", "Poova Nova", "Take Your Time", "Indiana", "Sooz Blooz", "Baubles, Bangles & Beads", "Sad One for George" and "Autumn Leaves".
 The trio performed regularly on British television, made numerous recordings and had a long-running residency at Peter Cook's London nightclub, the Establishment.
-Amongst other albums, they recorded The Dudley Moore Trio, Dudley Moore plays The Theme from Beyond the Fringe and All That Jazz, The World of Dudley Moore, The Other Side Of Dudley Moore and Genuine Dud.
+Among other albums, they recorded The Dudley Moore Trio, Dudley Moore plays The Theme from Beyond the Fringe and All That Jazz, The World of Dudley Moore, The Other Side Of Dudley Moore and Genuine Dud.

 Moore was a close friend of record producer Chris Gunning and played piano (uncredited) on the 1969 single "Broken Hearted Pirates" which Gunning produced for Simon Dupree and the Big Sound.
 In 1976 he played piano on Larry Norman's album In Another Land, in particular on the song The Sun Began to Rain.
 In 1981 he recorded Smilin' Through with Cleo Laine.

 He composed the soundtracks for the films Bedazzled (1967), 30 is a Dangerous Age, Cynthia (1968), Inadmissible Evidence (1968), Staircase (1969), The Hound of the Baskervilles (1978) and Six Weeks (1982), among others.